 Apple frameworks are a large collection of tools and commands that lay a foundation for your future app.
 If there were no frameworks, developers would reinvent the wheel every time they start a new project.
 The Cocoa frameworks provide you with so many advantages that even when you face a very complicated problem, which you do not know how to solve, you are most likely to find the ready solution in there.
 For instance, if you need to automatically fetch a file by its web address, then parse it and put into a data structure that you can easily manage, Cocoa will provide you with a single line of code to perform this.
 Xcode, Cocoa and Interface Builder are the core set of tools for any iOS developer, but of course, there are many other efficient instruments to explore.
 So do not waste time - download Xcode right now and start playing around, learning the basics of iOS development.

 When people speak of iOS and OS X development, they often refer to it using such terms as Cocoa development or Objective-C programming, and everyone that has any experience in programing perfectly understands that they talk about creating iOS apps.
-Cocoa is a UI framework for building software for such devices as iPhone, iPad,

 Creating applications for the iOS mobile operating system, developers use the same classes as for Mac OS X development available in Foundation, but when designing interfaces, they turn to UIKit instead of AppKit.
 The UIKit objects that you are going to use most often include UIWindow, UIActivityViewController, UIView, UIBarItem, UIButton, UICollectionViewFlowLayout, UIViewController and UIColor.
 Yes, you are absolutely right - many objects of the UIKit has the same names as the AppKit’s ones but with another prefix instead of NS.
 You can find the full list of classes and objects of the UIKit at the Apple Developer official website.